Bang1338/wordle-today/TOMORROW.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "G"
+  Begins with the letter "C"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "N"
+  Ends with the letter "L"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A low, mournful sound uttered in pain or grief.
+  A hard substance made of the limestone skeletons of marine polyps.
 </details>

 ## ANSWER